KlozetLabs/FigJam-Dark/README.md

    })();
 ```

-4. Save the script and refresh your Figma whiteboard.
+4. Save the script and refresh your FigJam whiteboard.
 The dark mode should now be applied automatically every time you load the page.

 ## License
 This project is open-source under the **GNU General Public License v3.0**.